-Welcome to F1Hybrids Savannahs, my name is Michelle Tuck (Formally Michelle Mills!).
-Along side my husband (Ryan Tuck), and two dogs (Hermes & Q) we live on a 10 acre working farm.
-At the end of July 2017 we expect our first born child!
+Welcome to F1Hybrids Savannahs, my name is Michelle Tuck (Formally Michelle Mills).
+Along side my husband Ryan Tuck we live on a 10 acre working farm.

 We are located just outside Knoxville, Tennessee.
 Our home is part of the green belt in the foothills of the Great Smoky Mountains.
 Just a short distance from the famous Pigeon Forge, Dollywood, Black Berry Farm and Cades Cove.